 Rotor , a sound piece, was created specifically for the Biennale Son 2, as part of the exhibition of sound works presented on this occasion at the Centrale, the former Chandoline power plant.
 It is placed alongside the four other sound booths, which all present works that explore the relationship between language, orality, writing and sound projection.

-Rotor is based on the autobiography of 5c years , a long, hallucinatory story by the Swiss artist Dieter Roth, written in 1980, published in the French translation by Vincent Barras in 2021 for the magazine L'Ours blanc , as well as on the poetic work of the artist, who was, as an editor and author, one of the central figures of the concrete poetry movement in the 1950s and 1960s.
+Rotor is based on theautobiography of 5c years, a long, hallucinatory narrative by Swiss artist Dieter Roth, written in 1980 and published in the French translation by Vincent Barras in 2021 for the magazine L'Ours blanc, as well as on the poetic work of the artist, who was, as editor and author, one of the central figures of the concrete poetry movement in the 1950s-60s.

 Within Roth's proliferating, swirling, and seemingly chaotic oeuvre, the question of sound and music is central.
 Rotor , a sound creation, focuses on this little-known aspect of Roth's work, drawing in particular on the artist's poetic output.